ESAT Physics: Revision Notes

 Most testedP7.4

-Radioactive decay describes how unstable atomic nuclei lose energy, a random process that can be precisely modelled for large populations using half-life.
-This topic is essential for interpreting decay graphs and performing multi-step calculations involving rates of change, a core skill for ESAT physics questions.
+Radioactive decay describes how unstable atomic nuclei lose energy — a random process that, across a large population, is precisely modelled by half-life.
+Reading decay graphs and working through multi-step rate calculations is a core ESAT physics skill.

 Revise this topic ›Keep preparing